 What is Gold-Filled Jewellery?

 Gold-filled jewellery is a genuine layer of gold, permanently bonded onto the base metal with heat and pressure.
 It contains more than 100 times more gold than gold-plated and gold vermeil jewellery, and it is tarnish-resistant, nickel free and hypoallergenic.
 The gold content is legally required in the US to be at least 5% of the total weight.
 This makes a big difference in terms of the jewellery's ability to resist wear and tear in the long run.
 It is extremely durable; it won't chip or flake, and it is tarnish resistant.
+At ERIJEWELRY, we provide gold filled jewellery.

-With proper care, gold-filled jewellery can serve you for a lifetime.
+With proper care, gold-filled jewellery can serve you for a long time.
 In terms of cost, you should expect a slightly higher price tag, but not as high as solid gold.
 High-quality gold-filled jewellery can withstand everyday usage without tarnishing.
 Because it is hypoallergenic, it is also safe for most skin types and won’t prompt a reaction.

 Advantages of gold-filled jewellery: